dadosfera/dadosfera-ai-oss/docs/source/fundamentals/jobs.md

 (running-a-job)=

-## Running a job in Orchest
+## Running a job in Dadosfera AI

-To create and run a job in Orchest, follow these instructions:
+To create and run a job in Dadosfera AI, follow these instructions:

 1. Click on _Jobs_ in navigation bar.
 2. Click the _+ new job_ button to create a new job.